pmoschos/python-CF6/chapter02/22. Point Class with Properties/README.md

-# Python Class Demonstration: `Point` with Special Methods
+# Python Class Demonstration: `Point` with Magic Methods

 Welcome to the Python `Point` Class Demonstration!
 This script introduces a `Point` class, showcasing advanced features such as encapsulation, class-level attributes, operator overloading, and property management.
 It’s an excellent guide for understanding object-oriented programming (OOP) in Python.